Bakers shops, early 20th century UK

 By the webmaster’s mother, 1906-2002 based on her experiences as a child in north London

 Bakers did not make or sell cream cakes in the early 20th Century when I was a child.
-The two cakes that I associated with them were long oblong shortbreads with a cherry in the centre and something called rice cakes.
-These were very plain that had crystallised sugar sprinkled on top, again with a cherry in the centre.
+The two cakes that I associated with them were long rectangular shortbreads with a cherry in the centre and something called rice cakes.
+These were very plain and had crystallised sugar sprinkled on top, again with a cherry in the centre.

 The bread was cooked in the bakery at the back of the shop.
 It was a lovely sight to see the baker come into the shop wearing a cap and white apron and carrying a tray of hot bread on top of his head, and the smell was wonderful.
 The bread was lovely, crusty and its tasty.
 Most of it was white; there was some brown but white was much more popular.

 Any left over bread would be sold the next day as 'stale bread'.
 Once it got too hard to sell, it would go back to the bakery to be made into bread pudding or sold as 'crumb' to butchers to bulk out their sausages.
 My mother knew all the tricks of the bread trade.

 During the 1914-18 war bread had to be sold by weight, rather than by loaf, so it had to be weighed.
 If the loaf was supposed to be two pounds, and it fell short, the shop had little squares of bread about two inches across that were called makeweights.
 Usually only one would ever be required.
 In those days when the children went to fetch the bread, it was quite normal for them to eat the makeweight on the way home.

 Makeweights bring to mind the 'baker's dozen' which was 13 of a baker's wares given when the customer paid for only a dozen which was 12.
 The practice seems to have passed into disuse in the 20th century, unless you know differently.